enzymejs/enzyme/docs/api/shallow.md

 Returns whether or not all of the nodes in the wrapper match the provided selector.

 #### [`everyWhere(selector) => Boolean`](/docs/api/ShallowWrapper/everyWhere.md)
-Returns whether or not any of the nodes in the wrapper pass the provided predicate function.
+Returns whether or not all of the nodes in the wrapper pass the provided predicate function.